 This certified forest bathing guide training is easy to learn.
 It combines mindfulness meditation and walking in nature.
 There are some other interesting variations of this method.
 Once you are comfortable with this technique, try Tree Ground and Earthing.
 You will learn to be grounded and centered anywhere.

-You feel the positive effects of this method immediately.
+You will feel the positive effects of this method immediately.
 We hold our learning sessions in or near a forest whenever possible.
 That way, people can take their new awareness for a test drive in nature.
 Try it yourself and see.

 This process isn’t new; people have been walking in the wilderness for eons.
 Many stories about Sages and Avatars talk about connecting with nature as a doorway to enlightenment.
 There are stories of Sages, like Buddha, who found enlightenment sitting under a tree.
 Jesus had his greatest spiritual journey in the wilderness.

-Mystics and scientists alike agree that walking in the forest will positively affect your health.
+Mystics and scientists agree that walking in the forest will positively affect your health.
 Walking barefoot on the earth is also beneficial.
 Barefoot walking is perhaps better on clay or sandy soil.
 The wilderness or forest has more obstacles.
 So be careful where you step.

 “And forget not that the earth delights to feel your bare feet and the winds long to play with your hair.” — Kahlil Gibran